arutledge9/UFO/README.md

 ![](/Resources/default_view.PNG)

 now with fields for users to search for specific dates of sightings and city, state, and country location, as well as specific UFO shapes.
-We have a placeholder date of "1/10/2010" appear that does not affect any data, but once a date is entered as a search criteron, then our filters activate.
+We have a placeholder date of "1/10/2010" appear that does not affect any data, but once a date is entered as a search criteron and a user tabs to or manually clicks into another field, then our filters activate.

 ![](/Resources/filter_date.PNG)